 Can the use of these USDs in content created by a user be used to create a “reputation” network?

 If someone incorporates search results into their content, and the readers of the content frequently select and use that content – the search results or other information provided, it may be an indication that the user is “an expert in the topic related to the content.”
-The use of those results may also be ranked higher by the search engine – user selection of search results when creating content may provide an indication that the selected search results are relevant to the search query.
+The use of those results may also be ranked higher by the search engine – user selection of search results when creating content may indicate that the selected search results are relevant to the search query.

 The act of selecting a result may be used as a feed back mechanism for the search engine, and could impact such things as: